 - Tumors.
 Tumors, both cancerous and noncancerous, can grow in or around the muscles, cartilage or nerves controlling the function of your voice box and can cause vocal cord paralysis.

 - Viral infections.
-Some viral infections, such as Lyme disease, Epstein-Barr and herpes, can cause inflammation and damage directly to the nerves in the larynx.
+Some viral infections, such as Lyme disease, Epstein-Barr virus and herpes, can cause inflammation and directly damage the nerves in the larynx.

 - Neurological conditions.
 If you have certain neurological conditions, such as multiple sclerosis or Parkinson's disease, you may experience vocal cord paralysis.

 Factors that may increase your risk of developing vocal cord paralysis include:

 - Undergoing throat or chest surgery.
 People who need surgery on their thyroid, throat or upper chest have an increased risk of vocal cord nerve damage.
 Sometimes breathing tubes used in surgery or to help you breathe if you're having serious respiratory trouble can damage the vocal cord nerves.

 - Having a neurological condition.
 People with certain neurological conditions — such as Parkinson's disease or multiple sclerosis — are more likely to develop vocal cord weakness or paralysis.